-Nothing says Halloween like a haunted black cat with glowing eyes!
+Adorbs!
 Make your own fun, spooky and frisky cat-o-lantern with this easy tutorial.
-You will certainly become “familiar” with your new assistant as part of your yard haunt this Halloween.
+Ready to get “familiar” with the technique?
 Let’s get started!

 - Two pumpkins: a large one for the head and smaller one for the body